Experts say people with diabetes should keep their vaccinations up to date because ailments such as the flu can cause serious complications.

 Diseases such as the flu can cause serious complications for people with diabetes or for those who are obese.

-People with type 1 and type 2 diabetes are also twice as likely to die of a complication related to the flu, explains a 2018 study from the Indian Journal of Endocrinology and Metabolism.
+People with type 1 and type 2 diabetes are also twice as likely to die of a complication related to the flu, explains a 2018 study from the

 For these reasons, it’s important for people with diabetes to get vaccinated against the flu as well as other diseases.